richard-vh/iceberg-spark-hol/step-by-step-guides/Section 2: Demonstrating Iceberg Capabilities across the Data Lifecycle and Cloudera Product Stack.md

 ![alt text](../img/icebergdv12.png)

-## :star: Well done - You've completed these labs!
+## :star: Well done - You've completed this section of the labs!